smudge/timetime/README.md

 ## Basic Usage

-When given two or more files, `timetime` will compare their timestamps and "repair" them to whichever value is the earliest:
+When given two or more files, `timetime` will compare their created/modified timestamps and "repair" them all to match whichever values are the earliest:

 ```bash
 timetime my-file.txt backups/my-file.txt